ds-04/amanda_deploy/README.md

 The test vtape config will deploy 9 vtapes of 100 megabytes each - as defined in the defaults file in *amanda_server_cfg/defaults/main.yml*.

+## Multiple configs

+Multiple configs can be deployed to the same server see the defaults file within the `amanda_server_cfg` role and the variables within. cfg1-cfgX can be created, following the outlined structure.
+In reality you may only need a couple so just cfg1 and cfg2.

 # Running in a production environment or using Physical tapes

 It is expected that you can create a role named amanda_server_prod_cfg (or similar) using what is here as a basis.
 That role could simply template out the configuration files, up to you.